English 134 Mixed-Genre Portfolio

 Dear Fletcher,

 I didn’t understand it then, but I think I do now: perspective isn’t built from scenery alone.
-It’s shaped—constantly, quietly—by the people we trust.
+It’s shaped constantly and quietly by the people we surround ourselves with.
 And that morning, without meaning to, you shifted mine.

-I remember watching you and my brother laugh on the trail, the two of you completely alive in the moment, and thinking how strange it was that I couldn’t feel what you were feeling.
+I remember watching you and my brother laugh on the trail, the two of you completely alive in that moment, and thinking what a shame it was that I couldn’t feel what you were feeling.
 Even the warmth of the sun felt distant to me.
 But when we sat down facing the mountains, something changed.
-You didn’t say much—honestly, you probably weren’t trying to “help” in any conscious way—but just being there with you made the world feel a little less sharp.
-Your presence softened the edges of the day.
-The tension I had been holding onto loosened, not because the place changed, but because I wasn’t carrying myself through it alone.
+You didn’t say much, and honestly, you probably weren’t trying to “help” in any conscious way, but just being there with you made a world of difference.
+Your presence softened the edge of the day.
+The tension I had been holding onto loosened because I wasn’t carrying myself through it alone.

 That’s something I’ve learned from you more times than I can count: friendship is its own kind of space.
 It’s a lens that clarifies things when everything feels out of focus.
 It’s a reminder that even when our emotions don’t align with our environment, even when we feel the “wrong thing” in the “right place,” someone else can stand beside us and help us see differently.
 I didn’t understand that at seventeen, but I do now.
 And I’m writing to tell you how grateful I am.